convergence? is this some new age thing?

 bonus bike adventure

-For those who share B's love for bicycling, she will probably be leading a bike excursion starting on the morning of March 6, probably something less intense than last year's, possibly involving an overnight or two in another nearby coastal town (maybe something like the mini-tour she did for her 50th birthday).
-This would most likely involve renting mountain bikes in Vallarta and sharing the costs of a vehicle and driver to carry luggage and gear.
-Ask B if you're interested in more information as plans develop for the bike mini-tour.
+As a lead-in to previous convergences, B and other cyclists have visited hot springs in the mountains and a remote beach town where sea turtles hatch while riding from Vallarta to Yelapa.
+This time, for those who share B's love for bicycling, she will likely be leading a low-key bike excursion starting in the Vallarta area sometime between the 10th and 12th, possibly involving an overnight or two in another nearby coastal town.
+Destination(s) and routes still TBD but we know they will be beautiful.
+This would most likely involve renting bikes in Vallarta and sharing the costs of a vehicle and driver to carry luggage and gear.
+Inquire with B ASAP if you're interested in more information as plans develop for the bike adventure.

 traveling on a budget